Jamesmykil253/MoBa/README.md

 4. **Use abilities** (Q, E, R) with manual aim for bonus damage
 5. **Collect coins** that drop from defeated enemies
 6. **Deposit coins** at scoring zones using the Interact button
+7. **One input path per ability:** The enhanced ability system now auto-disables its internal bindings when a legacy `SimpleInputHandler` is present, ensuring exactly one listener handles casts—mirroring AAA input hygiene from *Game Programming Patterns*.

 ### 💡 **Strategy Tips**
 - **High ground advantage:** Jump to elevated positions for better positioning